 There are still breeders who prefer this, hoping to put a higher price tag because of its unique color.

 A Parti Terrier- if you see a Yorkies that don’t meet the typical color, it’s called the Parti Yorkies.
 Most of these have a tan, black, and white color.

 This type of Yorkies occurs because of the excessive presence of genes from both parents, making this type of breed considered by the AKC still purebred.

 1. The Morkies

-It is one of the hybrid breeds that gained popularity over the decades.
+The tiny Yorkie Matlese crossbreed is a hybrid breeds that gained popularity over the decades.
 Its name comes from the names of the Maltese and Yorkies breeds.
 In this crossbreed, there are different colors involved: black, black and tan, tan and solid white, and brown.